steve-jones/molecular-playground/database/README.md

 		* Parameters: (Number) playlistID, (Function) callback
 		* Returns: void
 		* Throws: Playlist doesn't exist, Unable to connect to db
+		* Callback contains:
-		* Callback contains array of all playlists
+			* array of all playlists if error is null
+			* Error information.
+If error is null, there is no error.
 		* Example Useage: `db.getPlaylist(function(moleculeName, molecules) { console.log(molecules); };`
 	* **removePlaylist**
 		* Parameters: (Number) playlistID
 		* Returns: void
 		* Throws: Playlist doesn't exist, Unable to connect to db
+		* Callback contains:
+			* Error information.
+If callback is null, there is no error.
 	* **addMoleculeToPlaylist**
 		* Parameters: (Number) playlistID, (Number) moleculeID
 		* Returns: void
-		* Throws: Playlist doesn't exist, Unable to connect to db
+		* Throws: Playlist doesn't exist, Molecule doesn't exist, Unable to connect to db
+		* Callback contains:
+			* Error information.
+If callback is null, there is no error.
 	* **removeMoleculeFromPlaylist**
 		* Parameters: (Number) playlistID, (Number) moleculeID
 		* Returns: void
-		* Throws: Playlist doesn't exist, Unable to connect to db
+		* Throws: Playlist doesn't exist, Molecule doesn't exist, Unable to connect to db
+		* Callback contains:
+			* Error information.
+If callback is null, there is no error.
 	* **scheduleContent**
 		* Parameters: (Number) playlistID, (Number) startTime, (Number) endTime, (Number) startDate, (Number) endDate (FIX THIS)
 		* Returns: void
 		* Throws: Playlist doesn't exist, Unable to connect to db
+		* Callback contains:
+			* Error information.
+If callback is null, there is no error.

 <a name="installationAPI"></a>